Africa ($80).

 Yes, all the various expenses such as the cost of the animal, slaughter, butchering, transportation, storage, selection of the beneficiaries, and Qurbani distribution are included in the price.

-How is Qurbani performed at Islamic Relief?
+How is Qurbani Performed?

-Qurbani is performed through Islamic Relief field offices in Asia, Africa, the Middle East and Europe.
+Qurban is performed through Islamic Relief field offices in Asia, Africa, the Middle East and Europe.
 Islamic Relief field offices purchase and slaughter animals locally.
 If there are problems with livestock supply in a particular country (due to limited local supply, natural disaster etc.) then animals are sourced and slaughtered abroad, and then shipped to the affected countries.
 All animals are sacrificed according to Islamic guidelines.

 Qurbani in 2022 will be performed after the Eid Salah in each field office.
 The slaughter will take place after the Eid prayer on Eid al-Adha (10th Dhul Hijjah) and end at sunset on the 13th of Dhul Hijjah.
 There is a difference of opinion amongst the scholars as to whether Qurbani can be done over three or four days.
 To respect this difference of opinion, Islamic Relief strives to perform Qurbani in three days.
 We only extend into the fourth day in localities where this is religiously accepted by the local Muslim population.
 And if there is an operational need for this extra day.

 The animals used are livestock animals, such as sheep, goats, cows or buffalo.
-One whole sheep or goat, or one-seventh share of a cow or buffalo equals one Qurbani donation.
+One whole sheep or goat, or one-seventh share of a cow or buffalo equals one Qurbani donatio .
 Since the selection of animals depends on the availability and customs of each region, we do not provide the option of selecting your animal of choice at the time of donation.
 Animals are instead pre-allocated within each region.
 We ensure that the animals are healthy, free from blindness and chronic sickness or disease or from any apparent ailment, and that they are of a fit age.

-Can we offer more than one Qurbani?
+Can we give more than one Qurbani ?

 You may wish to undertake one Qurbani in Canada with Islamic Relief and one abroad as an example and this is permissible.
 You are allowed to offer more than one sacrifice.
 The Prophet (SAW) himself carried out multiple Qurbani for himself and the Ummah.
 Many Muslims offer multiple Qurbani on behalf of the Prophet (SAW) and for deceased parents.